elevien/math50_2025/contributing-material.md

 title: Contributing to course material
 ---

 Extra credit will be given to students who make contributions to the course material.
 My philosophy is that the course material is not a static entity to be absorbed, but a dynamic resource you engage with and help improve.
 Participating in the improvement of the course material is a great way to practice the skills you have learned.
 Because this is done through GitHub pull requests, it is also a way to practice (in a low-stakes setting) contributing to a public code repository.
-This is a very desirable skill in the job market, and it will look good to employers that you have a GitHub account and have made contributions.
+This is a very desirable skill in the job market.
+Employers often ask to see your github account, even for non-engineering jobs.

 You can find more detailed information about [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) on GitHub.
 Here is a quick guide.

-# How to Make a Pull Request on GitHub (without creating a local fork)
+## How to Make a Pull Request on GitHub (without creating a local fork)

 1. Go to [https://github.com](https://github.com).
 Click **Sign up** in the top-right corner and create an account.
 2. Once logged in, go to the course repository.